Ofsted inspections delayed to ensure inspectors receive mental health training

 Last month, senior coroner Heidi Connor concluded that the Ofsted inspection on November 15 and 16 in 2022 “likely contributed” to Mrs Perry’s death.

-Sir Martyn, who started as Ofsted’s chief inspector this week, announced that routine school inspections in the spring term in England will begin later in January.
+Sir Martyn, who has taken over as Ofsted’s chief inspector, has said routine school inspections in England will not restart next week and will instead begin later in January.

 Next week inspectors will receive training from Mental Health First Aid (MHFA) England who will then lead a rolling programme of further mental health awareness training for all inspectors.